What is Depression?

 Many people struggling with depression feel guilty and ashamed, which keeps them from reaching out for help.
 Depression is a treatable mental health condition, and with therapy and the proper medications, you can live a happy, fulfilling life.
 Depression can also be a contributor to substance use issues and addiction.
 Many people try to handle their symptoms of depression on their own, which leads to drug or alcohol misuse.

 At Atlanta Detox Center, your clinical team will work with you on learning about your depression, and how to manage your depression.
-We will devise an individualized treatment plan tailored to meet your needs and help you heal from any past traumas that may have led to your depression.
+We will devise a personal treatment plan tailored to meet your needs.
+The plan will help you heal from any past traumas that may have led to your depression.
 Your team will also help your family heal and understand your depression and addiction with psycho-education and family therapy.

 Mental health residential is a good choice for anyone who feels like their depression has gotten out of control and has begun consuming their life.
-It gives you time away from stress and triggers, to really focus on yourself.
+It gives you time away from stress and triggers, to really focus on yourself in coordination with a treatment team.
 Residential treatment is also a good time to figure out what medication, or combination of medication, works best for you.
 Medication can be life changing for people with serotonin and other chemical imbalances in the brain.
-Atlanta Detox Center offers inpatient mental health crisis intervention, medication management and around the clock care.

-When someone begins therapy or medication, it does not magically cure them within a week, it can take anywhere between two and four weeks for medication to begin working with the brain to fix any chemical imbalances, in residential treatment you have the time you need to make sure medications and therapy are working.
+It can take anywhere between two and four weeks for medication to begin working with the brain to fix any chemical imbalances.
+In residential treatment you have the time you need to make sure medications and therapy are working.

 Sadly, many people give up before the miracle happens.

-Depression is the leading cause of suicide.
-Many people are aware that depression can lead to suicidal ideation or suicide attempts.
+Depression is the leading cause of suicide, and drug and alcohol induced depression is quite common.
 Suicide is the tenth leading cause of death in the United states.
-Over 44,000 people taking their lives each year, and the number has continued to climb in the past year.
-For every one of the people who commit suicide in a year, there are 25 more people who attempt suicide.
+47,173 Americans died by suicide in 2017.
+For every one person who commits suicide, there are more than people who attempt suicide.

 Many people who are contemplating suicide also will talk about “ending it all” or “ending their pain.”
 If someone begins talking about death and ending their pain, it is important to ask them if they are feeling suicidal.
 Asking someone if they are suicidal will not “put the idea in their head,” and is a positive way to begin the conversation and help them.
 Communicating with someone that is feeling suicidal can help them feel less shame and guilt.

-People who are feeling suicidal may also exhibit impulsive behaviors, such as drastic changes to appearance or suddenly quitting a job, giving away any “prized possessions” and calling old friends to say good-bye.
+People who are feeling suicidal may also exhibit impulsive behaviors.
+They may make drastic changes to their appearance, suddenly quit a job, give away prized possessions or call friends to say good-bye.

 If you, or someone you know is struggling, reach out for help today.